mobiusml/gemlite/README.md

 * <b><a href="https://github.com/mobiusml/gemlite/blob/master/gemlite/triton_kernels/gemm_A16fWnO16f_int32packing.py">GEMM</a></b>: This GEMM kernel is implemented similarly to <a href="https://github.com/fpgaminer/GPTQ-triton">GPTQ-triton</a>.
 Since it uses tensor cores, activations must be padded with zeros along the batch dimension to fit at least 16 rows.
 It supports both float32 and float16 accumulation for fp16 inputs, but only float32 accumulation for bfloat16.

-* <b><a href="https://github.com/mobiusml/gemlite/blob/master/gemlite/triton_kernels/gemm_splitK_A16fWnO16f_int32packing.py">Split-K</a></b>: This Split-KGEMM kernel is implemented similarly to <a href="https://github.com/foundation-model-stack/foundation-model-stack/blob/triton/triton/kernels/gptq/splitk_dequant_gemm.py">the gptq Split-K version</a>.
+* <b><a href="https://github.com/mobiusml/gemlite/blob/master/gemlite/triton_kernels/gemm_splitK_A16fWnO16f_int32packing.py">GEMM Split-K</a></b>: This Split-KGEMM kernel is implemented similarly to <a href="https://github.com/foundation-model-stack/foundation-model-stack/blob/triton/triton/kernels/gptq/splitk_dequant_gemm.py">the gptq Split-K version</a>.
 We build on the gemm version above and add another dimension in the grid which splits the K dimension into multiple jobs that calculate partial sums, which are atomically added and finally stored.
 Split-K performs particularly well for batched LLM decoding (batch-size between 1 and 32).

+* <b><a href="https://github.com/mobiusml/gemlite/blob/master/gemlite/triton_kernels/gemv_revsplitK_A16fWnO16f_int32packing.py">Gemv RevSplit-K</a></b>:
+This newly proposed algorithm in GemLite operates in contrast to the GEMM Split-K approach, but within a GEMV context.
+By doubling the workload per Triton program launched in the GEMV kernel, it reduces the frequency of loading scales/zeros and lowers the number of threads needed.
+As a result, this method delivers the best performance for batch-size=1 decoding.

 All kernels are flexible, supporting 8, 4, 2, and 1-bit weight precisions.